saminulh/shared-articles/Democracy Sourcebook Essays/Defining and Developing Democracy - Larry Diamond.md

 - Seems kind of interesting

 > This flawed \[Schumpeterian\] conception of democracy privileges elections over other dimensions of democracy and ignores the degree to which multiparty elections (even if they are competitive and uncertain in outcome) may exclude significant portions of the population from contesting for power or advancing and defending their interests, or may leave significant arenas of decision making beyond the control of elected officials. ([[democracy-sourcebook.pdf#page=46&selection=2,29,23,24|page 46]])
 ### Liberal Democracy
 In addition to the requirements of an electoral democracy, this requires:
-1. Vertical accountability of rulers to the ruled: "the absence of reserved domains of power for the military or other actors not ac- countable to the electorate, directly or indirectly."
+1. Vertical accountability of rulers to the ruled: "the absence of reserved domains of power for the military or other actors not accountable to the electorate, directly or indirectly."
 2. "horizontal accountability of officeholders to one another; this con- strains executive power and so helps protect constitutionalism, legality, and the deliberative process"
 	- "For the political quality of democracy, the most important additional mechanism of horizontal accountability is an autonomous judiciary."
 Interesting, probably something that Shapiro disagrees with.
 3. "provisions for political and civic pluralism as well as for individual and group freedoms"